 - The start and stop time of a single sessionSchedule is specified by the start and stop elements.

-- The start and stop time of a single objectSchedule is specified by the start and end attributes.
+- The start and stop time of a single objectSchedule is specified by the @start and @end attributes.

 In both cases the time is specified as the absolute date and UTC time.
 The duration may be determined by subtracting the start time from the stop time.